cosmosgame/save-the-world/content/articles/index.md

     - Get clear that we actually want it
       - believe we are worthy of it
     - Practical plan
+    - Request for stories
+      - My story
+        - Three sacred vows
+        - The Wall (Vow #1)
+          - Running
+            - Maybe running away from things
+          - Mirrors scare me
+          - Mirrors everywhere
+          - Tribal support
+            - recognition of bravery
+            - The first sacred vow
+              - explanation of why it was hard
+          - Name Change
+            - Affirmative prayer
+            - Forced me to become bigger
+        - The first awakening (Vow #2)
+          - Kiss of the Angel
+            - Incredible strength and grace
+          - Put it back on the shelf
+          - Cohousing
+          - Still working through my pain
+          - HAI workshop Love
+            - 50th birthday
+            - health
+            - healthy eating
+            - weight
+            - self love
+          - HAI vow
+            - everyone is a mirror
+            - standing naked in front of people, commitment
+        - Spiritual awakening
+          - Medicine
+            - Marriage breaking up
+            - Found the practical path to spirituality
+            - Found what I really want
+              - Lifeboat analogy (HAI story)
+          - Hakomi
+          - Discovery of vow #3
+            - black hole is actually needy child
+            - Initially hard to accept
+            - And how I am with other people -- need for third vow
+          - My Hakomi request
+            - eventually realized I was asking for Turqoise
+        - Recap levels
   - RFC
     - Embrace when you are wrong
   - Open Source